Documentation

 Caddyfile Directives

 Directives are functional keywords that appear within site blocks.
 Sometimes, they may open blocks of their own which can contain subdirectives, but directives cannot be used within other directives unless noted.
-For example, you can't use basicauth inside a file_server block, because file_server does not know how to do authentication.
+For example, you can't use basic_auth inside a file_server block, because file_server does not know how to do authentication.
 However, you may use some directives within special directive blocks like handle and route because they are specifically designed to group HTTP handler directives.

 The following directives come standard with Caddy, and can be used in the HTTP Caddyfile: